 November 8, 1864- Abraham Lincoln is reelected president of the United States.

 November 30, 1864- Battle of Franklin, Tennessee.
-After a month of raiding Sherman's supply lines and attacking Union outposts, John Bell Hood's army confronts Union troops from General John Schofield's command, who they had encountered the day before near Spring Hill, Tennessee.
+After a month of raiding Sherman's supply lines and attacking Federal outposts, John Bell Hood's army confronts US troops from General John Schofield's command, who they had encountered the day before near Spring Hill, Tennessee.
 A massive frontal assault on the well entrenched Federal line meets with disaster.
 Despite some taking of outside works and defenses, the toll for Hood's forces is too heavy including the loss of six of his generals.
-Union troops retreat in the direction of Nashville.
+US troops retreat in the direction of Nashville.

 December 15-16, 1864- The Battle of Nashville, Tennessee.
 The Confederate Army under John Bell Hood is thoroughly defeated and the threat to Tennessee ends.

 January 15, 1865- Assault and capture of Fort Fisher, North Carolina.
-Union occupation of this fort at the mouth of the Cape Fear River closes access to Wilmington, the last southern seaport on the east coast that was open to blockade runners and commercial shipping.
+United States occupation of this fort at the mouth of the Cape Fear River closes access to Wilmington, the last Southern seaport on the east coast that was open to blockade runners and commercial shipping.

 February 1, 1865- Sherman's Army leaves Savannah to march through the Carolinas.